[this history was written in autumn 2019]

 Four years of working on this by myself were over.

 In early 2016 I started working with my very good friend Esteban Ortiz-Ospina.
-Esteban and I had been friends for several years and since the early days of Our World in Data we often discussed this work.
+Esteban and I had known each other for several years and since the early days of Our World in Data we often discussed this work.
 Esteban is a fantastic economist and a very good manager, and it quickly became clear that we worked very well together.
-I think what is special about our collaboration is that we have a very similar view of the world and conviction in which ways research can be helpful, but very different skills that complement each other.
+I think what is special about our collaboration is that we have a very similar view of the world, but very different skills that complement each other well.

 A month later, in February 2016, Jaiden Mispy joined our small team as a web developer.
 Jaiden was not just interested in the web technology of the publication, but also very much in the content of Our World in Data.
 In fact, he had started to work on a similar web publication before he joined us.
 Jaiden worked with us until spring 2019 and he was an exceptionally smart colleague who has skills in all aspects of web development.
 He also has a strong personal drive to build technology that helps people around the world.

 Financially we were able to keep going because of the donations we received from readers.
-It was this direct support that kept the project alive during 2015 and 2016.
+This direct support kept the project alive during 2015 and 2016.

 To give us some stability I had been working on a grant application for the Bill and Melinda Gates Foundation.
 In August 2016 we were given a one-year grant to expand our open-access online publication.
 It was the first time that we could plan for longer than just the next few months.In 2016 we also started a collaboration with the YouTube channel Kurz Gesagt and we published our first video in December.
 Both the partnership with the Gates Foundation and with Kurz Gesagt continue to this day.